 Yanalangami is about creating a culturally safe space for these women to share, connect, learn, heal and grow together.
 In this supportive environment, First Nations women can foster their skills and unlock their potential as community leaders.

 As described on their website, Yanalangami is closely aligned with the Wiyi Yani U Thangani report.
-By seeking to empower women’s leadership on the ground, through culturally safe methods and holistic approaches to healing, the Yanalangami program aligns with the Wiyi Yani U Thangani report across 4 major themes:
+By seeking to empower women’s leadership on the ground, through culturally safe methods and holistic approaches to healing, the Yanalangami program aligns with the Wiyi Yani U Thangani report across four major themes:

 - Women’s leadership and self-determination